RedisLabs/redislabs-docs/content/modules/redistimeseries/redistimeseries-quickstart.md

 Use `TS.CREATE` to create a Redis key with a time series value.

-Create a Time Series with the key name `temprature:1:20` to represent the temperatures at sensor 1 and area 20.
+Create a time series with the key name `temperature:1:20` to represent the temperatures at sensor 1 and area 20.

 ```sh
 127.0.0.1:12543> TS.CREATE temperature:1:20 LABELS sensor_id 1 area_id 20 data_type "temperature"